-Tricholoma sejunctum, also known as False Edible Trich, has a green or brown cap of this agaric is moist and domed and flattening with age.
-It's surface has dark fibrils and is greasy in wet weather.
+Tricholoma sejunctum, also known as False Edible Trich, has a green or brown cap that is domed and flattening with age.
+Its surface has dark fibrils and is greasy in wet weather.
 It causes nausea if eaten.

-pallid, yellowish with fine, brownish or tan, radiating fibrils; at first convex, becoming flattened, with broad umbo, slightly sticky.
+pallid, yellowish or greenish with fine, brownish or tan, radiating fibrils; at first convex, becoming flattened, with broad umbo, slightly sticky.
 Flesh off-white, tinted yellow under the cap skin.
 Gills whitish ochre, emarginate, very broad, crowded.
-Stem coloured as cap, but more pallid, smooth, more or less equal or tapering upwards.
+Stem coloured as the cap, but more pallid, smooth, more or less equal or tapering upwards.
 It develops yellow flushes with age.
 The mushroom has no ring.

 on the MushroomExpert.Com Web site.